kairosity/mp4-lionize/README.md

 4. Staff and superuser admin users can also choose to "Remove" or "Add" the product from/to the shop.
 This is arguably more useful than deleting the product in its entirety, and less permanent.

-- All the shop product views are programmed to only show products who have the in_shop boolean field checked to True, these buttons toggle that field.
+- All the shop product views are programmed to only show products which have the in_shop boolean field checked to True, these buttons toggle that field.

 - I set the remove from shop to have a confirmation modal, but did not apply that to the "add to shop".
 However, because both actions are non-destructive, there is arguably no need for a modal confirmation on the remove button, but I prefer to keep my deletion actions consistent, so felt it was better for User Experience to include the confirmation modal.